One AI Assistant Configuration Guide

 5. Exclude metrics that can be reached with dimension filters: If a metric can be reached using a dimension filter, don’t include it as a separate metric.
 This reduces the number of similarly named metrics and helps One AI Assistant return accurate results.
 For instance, instead of including a separate "Headcount - Female" metric, use the standard "Headcount (EOP)" metric and apply a gender filter for women.
 These metrics are typically included in order to calculate other metrics, such as “Headcount % - Female”.
 These calculated metrics are okay to include.

 6. Provide clear metric definitions for user clarity: Ensure that metric definitions are clear and easy to understand.
-These can be edited in the metric editor and are important because when users drillthrough a data point, the metric definition is also displayed.
+These can be edited in the metric editor and are important because when users drill through a data point, the metric definition is also displayed.
 This helps more casual users verify that One AI Assistant is using the correct metric for their query, giving them confidence in the results.
 Additionally, admins can download all metric definitions from the ‘Metrics’ admin report to provide a "metric dictionary" for users who don’t have drill-through access, ensuring everyone has a reference to the metrics used.

 Conclusion